From BR Bullpen

 Biographical Information

-Born in Sao Paulo, Gomes grew up in Florida.
+Born in Sao Paulo, Gomes grew up in Florida; Andre Rienzo would be the first major leaguer born and raised in Brazil.
 He hit .481 as a high school junior.
 Going on to college, he hit .310/.399/.465 as a freshman for the University of Tennessee, starting at first base and backing up J.P.
 Arencibia at catcher.
 In 2008, the sophomore batted .316/.398/.446 while replacing Arencibia as the starting catcher.
 He was second on the team in average behind Kentrail Davis.

 Gomes then transferred from the high-profile Southeastern Conference to a NCAA Division II program Barry University.
 He dominated in 2009, putting up a .405/.480/.775 line with 21 homers, 69 runs and 92 RBI in 55 games.
 He was named the Sunshine State Conference Player of the Year.
 He was named the Division II All-American at third baseman by the American Baseball Coaches Association.